theiv767/chess_platform/README.md

 2. Clone this repository to your development environment.
 3. In the terminal, navigate to the project's root directory.
 4. Run the command `npm install` to install the dependencies.
-5. Create a `.env` file in the project's root directory and set the required environment variables (refer to the `.env.example` file for an example).
+5. Create a `.env` file in the project's root directory and set the required environment variables.
-6. Run the command npm `start to start` the backend server.
+6. Run the command `npm start` to start the backend server.
 7. Access the chess platform in your browser using the URL provided by the server.